SouthKartman/MishinLagrang/README.md

 4. **See the Result:**
    - Click the "Plot" button to view the graph of your function on the screen.

+Requirements
+Visual Studio (or any C# IDE)
+.NET Framework [version, if applicable]
+License
+This project is licensed under the [specify your license].

+Notes
+This application was created as a part of [mention any project or course, if applicable].
+Any additional information you think is useful or important for users.

 ## Examples